wbudic/PerlCNF/Specifications_For_CNF_ReadMe.md

     ```

 4. PROCESSOR (NEW FEATURE - 20230828)
+    1. Post parse processed instruction, for an external out of scope of the parser; further processing of the repository.
-    1. Post parse processed instruction, typical on another method of and declared plugin.
+        1. Typically, on another method of an already declared plugin.
         2. A plugin itself can register with parser on such event wanting to be run.
+        3. Processors could be useful out of sight implementation of some repeating generic operations, so the actual application code using PerlCNF is not cluttered.
-    3. Parsers method ```$parser->addPostParseProcessor($processor, $functionName)``` if for registration.
+    2. Parsers method ```$parser->addPostParseProcessor($processor, $functionName)``` is used for registration.
-    4. Parsers method ```$parser->runPostParseProcessors()``` to run it manually when RUN_PROCESSORS is set to 0.
+    3. Parsers method ```$parser->runPostParseProcessors()``` can be used to run it manually when RUN_PROCESSORS attribute flag is set to 0.
-    5. Processor specific package or plugin must have a method taking into a **$parser** argument this to work.
+    4. Processor specific package or plugin must have a method taking into a **$parser** argument this to work.
-    6. Usually processor are used to perform further to perform unknown operations using the parser in a conventional way.
-As would use regardless once having all configuration and instructions have done their job.
+    5. Usually processor are used to perform further unknown operations using the parser in a conventional way.
+As would be used regardless; once all configuration and instructions have already done their job.
        1. For example providing calculation or changing or adding anons based on the configuration so far scripted or how was intended.
        2. Other good example is to provide functionality and properties that is standard and shared but out of the scope of CNF.
+    6. Any amount of processors can be registered as they are not registered as actual PerlCNF instructions.
+        1. This is unlike the INSTRUCTOR instruction.
+Described here further on in the specifications.

 5. TREE (NEW FEATURE - 20221128)
    1. Will create an CNF property having a CNF Node object, that contains further child nodes or attributes in a tree structure.